ascalco/aswebsite/content/pages/about.md

 type: page
 ---

-Determined, goal-driven and with solid critical thinking skills, I mastered Behavioural Sciences and adopted a scientific approach to the resolution of problems.
-Over the past years, I developed artificial models of consumer behaviour: my work was highly focused on the programming side until I realised the meaning of user-driven development (see [my project on simulations interfaces](/projects/case_study_MeatNet)).
-From there, I started reflecting on my skills, knowledge, and experience, and I quickly realised I had all the tools to research and design experiences that would engage users and leave them the desire to come back.

 ### Some of the things that make me forget that outside is raining

 + Design and analyse surveys and questionnaires